Course 1: Rust Language

 Course: What is cargo used for?

-`cargo` is not only a compiler, it manages many aspects that you need to understand to use Rust correctly:
+cargo manages many aspects that you need to understand to use Rust correctly:

 • Dependency Management: Cargo manages the dependencies of a Rust project.
 It automatically downloads and builds the required libraries and dependencies, making it easier for developers to include external code in their projects.